Your Bag

 After a brief hiatus in the assembly process, the watchmakers resumed their work, marking the finale act of performance for a watch enthusiast like myself.
 As they meticulously cased up another five Hakone Green timepieces, I took the opportunity to capture some photos and marvel at the process once again.
 Then came the moment to venture into the adjacent room, where larger machines awaited.
 Here, they aimed to demonstrate how Hitori conducts water pressure checks, prompting us to follow them.
 We entered the room to find two imposing blue water pressure machines awaiting our inspection.
 "We don’t conduct actual pressure checks with water," the senior watchmaker explained, "as it can be primitive and prone to liquid penetration.
 Instead, we use technologically advanced machines that simulate the process using air pressure, ensuring safety and effectiveness, with measurements of up to 500 meters of water resistance."
 With that simple explanation, he proceeded to line up the five Hakone Green timepieces in each chamber, setting the water pressure to approximately 12 atmospheric pressure, equivalent to about 120 meters of depth underwater.
 The process, efficient and precise, lasted around three minutes, during which none of the watches exhibited any signs of leakage or damage.
 Once the process was successfully completed, indicated by a reassuring beep from the machine, the watches underwent a second final check.
 Surprised by the additional step, I inquired about its necessity.
 The watchmakers clarified that they intentionally execute this "two-step pressure check" to ensure the watches thoroughly withstand the required pressure, up to 100 meters in the case of the Habuka series.
 The initially passed Hakone Greens were then subjected to further testing in a digitally calibrated chamber, where they demonstrated their ability to withstand slightly more than the declared 100 meters of water resistance—an impressive feat considering Hitori's original intention was not to create a dive watch series, yet it serves as another testament to the brand's commitment to watchmaking excellence.

-After a few minutes, all of these Hakone Greens had passed the first test, so onto the second one
+After a few minutes, all of these Hakone Greens had passed the first test, so onto the second one.

-The second test had also went smoothly with another professional test equipment
+The second test had also went smoothly with another professional test equipment.

 Amidst the bustling activity with a few more batches, we got back into the watchmaker’s workspace to finished up the assembly.
 One of the watchmakers retrieved separate trays containing Habuka Deluxe bracelets and clasps.
 Placing them on the desk before me, I immediately noticed the upgrades and modifications made to the bracelet and clasp.
 Firstly, the bracelet featured a new quick-release spring bar system with screw links where both sides clads an opening for effective adjustment This design allows users to attach or remove both the bracelet and links effortlessly.
 The fit and finish of both the case and bracelet were impeccable, as demonstrated when the watchmaker effortlessly inserted the spring bars into the lugs' holes in a single attempt.
 Upon completion on both the watch’s lugs, there was no play or loose ends as he meticulously tested the bracelet to ensure it was securely fastened to the case.
 Secondly, they attached the new shortened clasp in which befits the whole Habuka’s theme.
 It doesn’t look and feel bulky like a sports clasp anymore, yet is still robust and sturdy while handling it.
 The logo on the locking clasp was significantly more pronounced that before, and I love the subtle slopped at the tail side resulted a sleek look.
 The watchmaker tested the clasp mechanism after attaching to each side of the bracelet.

-The all new well-manufactured sports bracelet now comes with a new quick-release springbar system, allowing it to fit flawlessly
+The all new well-manufactured sports bracelet now comes with a new quick-release springbar system, allowing it to fit flawlessly.

 I'd like to share some thoughts on metal bracelet like this Habuka Deluxe's bracelet.
 Personally, I've found no issues with its design and fit on the wrist, especially for an all-rounder watch like this.
 Often, we critique bracelets for looking "cheap" because they may not have the flashy appearance of others, leading us to assume they feel "cheap" too.
 However, I beg to differ on this perception, having handled several bracelets throughout my watch collecting journey.
 I always encourage others to try on the bracelet before passing judgment, as dismissing a well-built bracelet without giving it a chance would be a missed opportunity to appreciate something like the Habuka's.
 The 3-link design of the Habuka Deluxe feels robust, with several nice details, particularly the softly polished edges that match the case's quality.
 The clasp, in particular, is extraordinary without being overly flashy.
 Apologies for the digression, but I felt compelled to share these thoughts.

-And a whole new sexier clasp as well
+And a whole new sexier clasp as well.

 Once everything was in place, all the watchmakers continued fitting the rest of the batches.
 They mentioned that they needed to conduct a timing check for a day or two before packing and shipping them to us.
 We shook hands, and I thanked them wholeheartedly for inviting me to witness the inner workings of Hitori.
 They patiently explained each process to me and displayed exemplary dedication to their craft.
 Now, I have the privilege of sharing this incredible journey with all of you here, hoping to inspire a deeper appreciation for the craftsmanship behind an indie watchmaking company.
 Hitori continues to uphold the artistry of watchmaking, leaving a lasting impact on my personal watch hobby.

-I love to see those watchmakers going by doing their stuffs
+I love to see those watchmakers going by doing their stuffs.

 Final Thoughts

-The whole experience simply seals my beliefs in good watchmaking that doesn’t cost an arm
+The whole experience simply seals my beliefs in good watchmaking that doesn’t cost an arm.

 The introduction to the assembling process stands as one of Hitori’s most significant achievements.
 Having experienced it firsthand, I witnessed a unique set of practices emphasizing stringent quality checks and maintaining consistency with integrity.
 Echoing the ethos of top-tier Japanese watch brands, Hitori operates on a smaller, more artisanal scale as we have seen here, with only a select few watchmakers entrusted with the task.
 In just a few years since its commercial debut, Hitori has become a beacon for watch enthusiasts who appreciate unpretentious craftsmanship and value.
 Thus, it feels imperative to unveil the story behind the brand, sharing this extraordinary insight with those fascinated by its journey, even if they haven't acquired one of its timepieces.

-Now it makes me love my Hitori even more, and I hope it helps you too
+Now it makes me love my Hitori even more, and I hope it helps you too.

 The conscientious effort to provide such expertise serves as a testament to an emerging watchmaker and its team, showcasing a dedication to crafting high-quality mechanical timepieces with a human touch.
 Despite boasting unique oriental designs and impeccable finishing, it's astonishing how these watches remain such a steal in terms of pricing.
 The adeptness demonstrated by the watchmakers during my visit evoked a special connection, affirming my belief not only in the oriental-inspired styling, but also the intricate details that define all Hitori models.
 Moreover, while the Habuka series serves as the "entry" point into Hitori's world, I hope this new Deluxe generation represents a spiritual continuation of the brand's expertise in watchmaking, staying true to its original sentiments and offering a singular perspective on what a wristwatch can be.

-The amount of effort and finesse behind each Hitori timepiece cannot be overstated
+The amount of effort and finesse behind each Hitori timepiece cannot be overstated.

 Ultimately, the people behind Hitori epitomize the brand's commitment to delivering remarkable watches that are not only visually stunning but also meticulously crafted inside and out.
 They maintain a standard of unquestionable precision and reliability without imposing exorbitant costs, ensuring that enthusiasts can enjoy their timepieces without breaking the bank.
 I'm so glad you found some time to read my experience with a small indie watchmaker, now be sure to share to your most favorite peers who are in this rabbit-hole, and then again only those who appreciate the crafts.
 Only the true enthusiast has the moxie to trade a fortune for a trinket, and we’re the sort who squeeze pleasure from the finest details of life.